 Tips and Recipe FAQ:

-Usually, these gluten free biscotti cookies will last around 1-2 weeks if they are kept in an airtight container.
-It's essential to keep them away from any moisture or steam.
+Usually, these gluten free biscotti cookies will last around 1-2 weeks if kept in an airtight container.
+It’s essential to keep them away from any moisture or steam.
 Otherwise, they will get soft and will spoil.

-If your gluten free biscotti crumbled after baking them, then you probably let it cool on the pan too long.
+If your gluten free biscotti crumbled after baking them, you probably let it cool on the pan too long.
 You should only let them set for a couple of minutes before cutting them.

 Always use a serrated knife, and never let it cool for a long time before cutting.
 Otherwise, they will fall apart and be crumbly every time.